Melvin Odoom: Education

-Odoom attended the University of Bedfordshire and studied a Media Performance degree.
+Melvin Kuuku Odoom was born on 30 July 1980 in Cricklewood, London.
+He attended the University of Bedfordshire and studied a Media Performance and Radio degree.
 It was at Luton that Odoom met and lived with Rickie Haywood-Williams.

 Career

 Radio

 Odoom, alongside Rickie Haywood-Williams and Charlie Hedges, hosted Kiss Breakfast every weekday morning 6 - 9 am, followed by Kiss Morning Anthems until 10 am on Kiss 100.
 Kiss Breakfast won Silver at the Sony Radio Awards in 2009 within the category of "Breakfast Show Award", and was nominated for the same prize in 2010, finally winning 'Gold' at the event in 2012.
 Odoom was part of the Kiss Breakfast team for 10 years, stepping down in 2018.

 In April 2019, the trio moved to BBC Radio 1 to present the late night show Monday – Thursday from 9 to 11 pm, also occasionally covering day time shows.
 In April 2021, It was announced by Radio 1 that Clara Amfo would be moving to evenings on the station to replace Annie Mac.
 As part of this reshuffle Melvin, Rickie and Charlie would be taking on the 10:30 – 12:45 show including the live lounge.